Issue #51, Spring 2014

 Michelle Lanzoni is a writer and scientist who studies rain pulse events in dryland regions.
 She has worked on water projects in the... read more

-Wendy Rawlings is the author of two books, The Agnostics and Come Back Irish.
-Her fiction and nonfiction have appeared in AGNI, Crab... read more
+Wendy Rawlings is the author of a novel, The Agnostics, and a collection of short stories, Come Back Irish.
+Her work has appeared recently... read more

 A senior editor for Booklist, Donna Seaman is a recipient of the Studs Terkel Humanities Service Award.
 She created the anthology In Our... read more